Hacker News

 We would sooner need to worry about our 6th dimensional energy-blob children getting tattoos before we need to worry about the economy.

-4 hours ago by chmod600
+4 years ago by chmod600

 "But I don't think [stagnation is] the most likely future."